Revizor: Testing Black-box CPUs against Speculation Contracts: Evaluation

-To test detection of a vulnerability in isolation, we fuzzed against \ctseq{} (disallows all speculation) with Spectre V4 microcode patch disabled.
-To include another vulnerability, we fuzzed (1) against \ctcb{} (permits Spectre V1) with the Spectre V4 patch enabled and (2) against \ctsbp{} (permits Spectre V4) with the patch disabled.
-We fuzzed in each configuration until a violation was detected, and recorded the elapsed time.
-Each experiment was repeated 10 times, and the mean values are shown in~\tabref{detection}.

-Most of the time, \sys{} detected the vulnerability in under 10 minutes, and the presence of a permitted vulnerability did not hinder detection.
-It took longer to detect V4 vulnerabilities because they required a longer speculation window, and it was harder to find a test case with misprediction as the address predictor tended to be conservative.
-It was also more impacted by the contract complexity, and the presence of branch misprediction doubled the detection time as it made harder to find effective inputs.
+We next measure the time required to find a counterexample.
+We test each of the targets in~\subsecref{eval-fuzz} that had violations (Targets 2, 5, 7, 8) \footnote{We did not measure the detection time of the variants discovered in Targets 3 and 6 as they are too rare for repeated measurements.} against \ctseq{} for 10 times and report the average time until the first violation (row 1 of \tabref{detection}). \ms{I would suggest we put a concrete number for those missing, and then explain that it was not averaged.
+Otherwise it looks really weird.}

+\sys{} detected most violations in under 10 minutes while still using short test cases \ms{it would be great to know the actual numbers}.
+This demonstrates \al{not necessarily - correlation does not mean causation.
+I'm not sure if the detection time would be driven if we had fixed-size test cases.} the importance of diversity-driven feedback. \sys{} took longer to find V4-like violations as they require a longer speculation window, and the hardware predictor is less prone to misprediction.

+\myparagraph{Coping with multiple types of speculation leakages} We measure how fast \sys{} detects a violation when two types of speculative leakage are present in the test case, but one of them is permitted by the contract; that is, \sys{} has to detect an unexpected leakage while ignoring an expected leakage.
+The second and the third row shows the detection time when Spectre V1 and V4 respectively are permitted by the contract and are present in the test case, while testing against \ctsbp{} (V4 patch disabled).
+We observe that these additional leakages did not hinder detection of the vulnerabilities, albeit sometimes slowing down the detection because the model has to execute speculative paths, and having more observations reduces input effectiveness.

-\myparagraph{Manually Written Test Cases} A more sophisticated test case generator could surface more vulnerabilities than shown in~\tabref{detection}, and faster.
-To illustrate it, we tested several manually-written test cases representing Spectre-type vulnerabilities and versions of MDS\@.
-Each test case was tested with an increasing number of inputs until a violation was detected.
-The results are in \tabref{known-vulns} (the reported number is an average of 100 experiments, each with a different input generation seed).
-As \sys{} successfully detected all violations with very few inputs (i.e., in less than a second), which shows the importance of further research on targeted test case generation.
+\myparagraph{Number of Inputs to Violation} We analyze the number of random inputs that are required to surface a violation of \ctseq{} with manually-written test cases representing Spectre and MDS vulnerabilities. \tabref{known-vulns} reports an average of 100 experiments, each with a different input generation seed. \sys{} detected all violations with few inputs (i.e., less than a second), illustrating the importance of further research on targeted test case generation.